-On April 1, 2010, Secretary of Labor Hilda Solis announced a new campaign entitled “We Can Help,” aimed at assisting low income workers in reporting wage and hour violations to the Department of Labor.
+On April 1, 2010, Secretary of Labor, Hilda Solis announced a new campaign entitled We Can Help.
+This campaign was created to assist low-income workers in reporting wage and hour violations to the Department of Labor.

 Cable installers (especially those using company equipment)

 Car or auto mechanics

 The hlisteve professions are either being investigated or were investigated, but do not mean that each industry violates such conditions.
 Other professions that were not listed could mean that they are still in an inquiry on their own merits.
 Employers in these targeted industries should be aware of this enforcement effort to conduct regular audits and ensure compliance.

 Workers' Compensation Claims

 In West Virginia, employees have specific rights concerning their employment after they file a workers’ compensation claim: